-Professional stock selectors often fail to earn excess returns over the market return.
+The funds managed by professional stock selectors often fail to earn excess returns over the market return.

-Clearly, beating the market by picking stocks is very hard.
+Beating the market by picking stocks is very hard.

 The reason is market efficiency.
 Markets have an amazing ability to rapidly “price in” new information.

-In this post, I share what I know about the efficient market hypothesis because I believe it will make you a better investor.
+In this post, I share what I know about the efficient market hypothesis because I believe it will make you a better investor: